ja-mcm/OCRfixr/README.md

 # OCRfixr

 ## OVERVIEW
-This project aims to automate the challenging work of manually correcting OCR output from Distributed Proofreaders' book digitization projects
+This project aims to help automate the challenging work of manually correcting OCR output from Distributed Proofreaders' book digitization projects

-## 1) CORRECTING MISREADS
+## Correcting OCR Misreads
 OCRs can sometimes mistake similar-looking characters when scanning a book.
 For example, "l" and "1" are easily confused, potentially causing the OCR to misread the word "learn" as "1earn".

 As written in book: